Intensive winter grazing

 The decision to delay applying these regulations took into account feedback from the farming and regional sectors about the challenges associated with meeting and implementing the new requirements for intensive winter grazing in the National Environmental Standards for Freshwater.

 The delay also allows time for the certified freshwater farm plan regime to begin to be rolled out.
-Consultation on the regulations for certified Freshwater Farm Plans will be open between 26 July and 12 September 2021.
+Consultation on the regulations for certified Freshwater Farm Plans opened on 26 July and closes on 26 September 2021.

 Intensive winter grazing module developed for 2021